VaibhavLakhera/minimo/README.md

 ## Key Features:

-- **App Management**: Personalize your app experience by favorite apps, renaming apps and hiding those you don’t use frequently, keeping your home screen tidy and organized.
+- **App Management**: Personalize your app experience by favourite apps, renaming apps and hiding those you don’t use frequently, keeping your home screen tidy and organized.
 - **Lightweight Performance**: Minimo is designed to be resource-efficient, ensuring smooth operation without draining your battery.